Table 43 Data Declaration

-In 2013, the FBI UCR Program initiated the collection of rape data within the Summary Reporting System under a revised definition.
-The term “forcible” was removed from the offense name, and the definition changed to the revised UCR definition below.
+In 2013, the UCR Program initiated the collection of rape data under a revised definition and removed the term “forcible” from the offense name.
+The UCR Program now defines rape as follows:

-The rape figures in this table are aggregate totals of arrest data submitted using both the legacy and revised UCR definitions of rape.
+The rape figures in this table are aggregate totals of the data submitted based on both the legacy and revised UCR definitions.

-- This table provides the number of persons arrested nationwide in 2013 broken down by race of the arrestee.
-In addition, the table shows the percent distribution of arrests by race for each offense.
+- This table provides the number of persons arrested nationwide in 2015 broken down by race and ethnicity of the arrestee.
+In addition, the table shows the percent distribution of arrests by race and ethnicity for each offense.
 The table also furnishes a breakdown of these data by juveniles (persons under age 18) and adults.